-The Ghanaian passport currently ranks on the 75th place according to the Guide passport index.
-It provides visa-free access to 65 countries.
-The Passport Ranking has dropped from the 53rd spot in 2006 to its current ranking.
-The government makes steady efforts of enhancing international relations.
-Ghanaian passport holders have visa-free access and visas on arrival to countries such as Indonesia, Philippines, Singapore and Iran.
-Ghanaian passport holders do however require a visa to enter 161 destinations in the world.
+The Ghanaian passport is currently ranked 77th place on the Guide Passport Index.
+It provides visa-free access to 63 destinations.
+Ghanaian passport holders have visa-free access and visas on arrival to countries such as Philippines, and Singapore.
+Ghanaian passport holders do however require a visa to enter 166 destinations in the world.
 Some countries where a visa is required are Thailand, Turkey, Russia and the entire European Union.
 This high visa requirement results in a low mobility score.

 The Republic of Ghana is a former British colony.
 Located in Western Africa it consists of 16 regions.
 It borders Burkina Faso, Togo, Côte D’Ivoire and the Gulf of Guinea.
 The most important regions are Greater Accra, Upper East and Central.
 Ghana is the 32nd largest country in Africa with a surface area of 239,567 square kilometers.
 Its climate is mostly tropical, dry on the coast, hot in the north and humid in the southwest.
 The terrain is characterized by mostly low plains and a south central plateau.

 The overall population is over 31 million people.
 The capital of the country is Accra.
 It is also the most populous city with 4.2 million inhabitants.
 Other important cities of the country are Kumasi, Tamale and Sekondi-Takoradi.
 The largest airport Kotoka International Airport (ACC).
 It has an approximate yearly passenger traffic of more than 3 million people.
 It connects the country to destinations across Africa, Europe and the United States.